FrancescaSrc/DRL_ND/p3_multiagent_competition_submission/report.md

 ### Description of the project and the environment

 Project: build a reinforcement learning agent that controls rackets to bounce a ball over a net within the Unity Tennis environment.
 The goal of each agent is to keep the ball in play.

-Final goal: to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
-agent: controls a racket and moves in a continuous space
+Agent: controls a racket and moves in a continuous space

 Reward: +0.1 if an agent hits the ball over the net and -0.1 if an agent lets a ball hit the ground or hits the ball out of bounds

 Goal: the goal of each agent is to keep the ball in play.

 Observation space:  8 variables corresponding to the position and velocity of the ball and racket.
 Each episode yields 2 (potentially different) scores, the maximum of these 2 scores is kept for average metrics.
 This single **max score** for each episode averaged on last 100 episodes should be over 0.5.

-## Goals
+## Final goal
-solve the environment: the environment is considered solved, when **the average (over 100 episodes) of the max scores** is at least +0.5.
+The environment is considered solved, when **the average (over 100 episodes) of the max scores** is at least +0.5.

 ## The model and the algorithm

 The algorithm I have used is an implementation of Udacity's DDGP algorithm, Deep Deterministic Policy Gradient with Soft Updates and an Experience Replay, presented in the paper [Continuous control with deep reinforcement learning](https://arxiv.org/pdf/1509.02971.pdf).

 The actor-critic architecture:

  Actor network:
  - input is the state size of 24 units